-- conventional flight computer without instruction manual.
-Electronic flight computer is not allowed.
+- Conventional flight computer without an instruction manual.
+An electronic flight computer is not allowed.

 The Civil Aviation Authority provides:

-- English / English dictionary unrelated to aircraft or technical terms.
+- English / An English dictionary unrelated to aircraft or technical terms.

 - CAP 696, 697, 698 and 758.

-- non-programmable calculator.
+- Non-programmable calculator.
 A very simple calculator is available in the examination system itself.
-Private calculator is not allowed.
+A private calculator is not allowed.

 Sections 18 and 20 of the Public Administration Act